mganopolsky/bello-express/README.md

 This is a Node.js application written in TypeScript that demonstrates the use of a producer-consumer pattern.

+This app has defaults set for the `producer timer` (2000), `consumer timer` (1000), and the `timeout period` (15000), all in microseconds; however, these parameters can be passed into the app as such:

+`npm start producer_timer consumer_time timeout`

+so, if we want to increase the default settings by 1, the input would be:

+`npm start 2001 1001 15001`

 ## Project Structure

 - `src/`: Contains the source files.